 Cromartie Alley Brick Paver Improvement - Community Development Block Grant

 The unimproved portion of Cromartie Alley, running north to south from E. Givens Street to E. Esther Street approximately 680’ in length, has been identified for brick pave improvement during FY2018-2019.
 Tavares City Council approved project funding through an un-matching Community Development Block Grant (CDBG), in the amount of $202,100.
-Design and Engineering has been completed and a request for bid advertised and a contractor selected.
+Design and Engineering has been completed, a request for bid advertised and a contractor selected.
 Construction is scheduled to begin October 1, 2019 with an estimated date of completion of December 27, 2019.

 Road Improvement Project Phase 4- Community Development Block Grant